Me & My Library

 Childhood

-by 5996, about 1 month agoFrom the first time my mom brought me and my sister as kids to our local library (Nepean Centrepointe) I knew I’d found something special and very important to me.
+by 5996, over 1 year agoFrom the first time my mom brought me and my sister as kids to our local library (Nepean Centrepointe) I knew I’d found something special and very important to me.
 As a kid that found it very hard to fit in at school I escaped into books and still do as an adult.
 Every week I would borrow multiple books and beg my mom to go back a few days later when I’d finished them to get more.
 Once I was old enough to go myself I would hop on my bike most days and almost every day during the...
 Continue reading

 -